Suzane Pires

-Suzane Pires Cardozo (born Suzane Lira Pires; 17 August 1992), simply known as Suzane, is a Brazilian-born Portuguese professional footballer who plays as a midfielder for Associação Ferroviária de Esportes and the Portugal women's national team.
+Suzane Pires Cardozo (born Suzane Lira Pires; 17 August 1992), simply known as Suzane, is a Brazilian-born Portuguese professional footballer who plays as a midfielder for Santos and the Portugal women's national team.

 Early life

-Suzane was born and raised in São Paulo.
+Suzane was born and raised in São Paulo, but moved to Stuttgart at young age.
+After representing Juventus-SP as a youth, she was offered a scholarship at the Southern Connecticut State University, playing for the Southern Connecticut Owls.

 Club career

+Boston Breakers

 Suzane has played for the Boston Breakers in the National Women's Soccer League.
+She made her league debut against Portland Thorns on 12 April 2015.

-She was waived by the Boston Breakers in October 2015.
+Suzane Pires was waived by the Boston Breakers in October 2015.

+Portuguesa

+Suzane Pires made her league debut against Flamengo on 13 September 2015.

+First spell at Santos

+In 2016, Suzane joined Santos.
+She helped the club to win their first-ever Campeonato Brasileiro de Futebol Feminino Série A1 in 2017 as a starter, but suffered a knee injury afterwards, and opted to leave the club at the end of the season to follow her husband to Portugal.

+Marítimo

+On 5 September 2018, after a period without a club, Suzane joined Marítimo.

+Ferroviária

+On 9 April 2021, she signed for Ferroviária.
+Suzane Pires made her league debut against Grêmio on 6 June 2021.
+She scored her first league goal against São José on 2 April 2022, scoring in the 6th minute.

+Second spell at Santos

+On 9 January 2024, after being a regular starter at AFE Suzane returned to Santos.
+She made her league debut against Real Brasília on 15 March 2024.

 International career

 Besides Brazil, Suzane was also eligible to play for Portugal through her paternal grandfather, who was born in Braga.
-She made her senior debut on 26 November 2015 in a 6–1 win over Montenegro.
+She made her senior debut with the latter on 26 November 2015, in a 6–1 win over Montenegro.

+On 6 July 2017, Suzane was called up to the UEFA Women's Euro 2017, the nation's first ever continental competition.
+On 5 July 2022, she was included in the 23-women squad for the UEFA Women's Euro 2022, replacing injured Andreia Jacinto.

 Personal life

-Suzane is married to Brazilian male footballer Gauther Martins Cardozo, whom she has a son, who is also called Gauther.
+Suzane is married to Brazilian male footballer Gauther Martins Cardozo, with whom she has a son, who is also called Gauther.